abdullah-sah/pulse/README.md

 ## Project Structure

-The project is organized into logical directories with a focus on maintainability and scalability:
+The project is organised into logical directories with a focus on maintainability and scalability:

 ### Core Directories

 - `/app`: Next.js app router files and API routes
-- `/components`: UI components organized by type
+- `/components`: UI components organised by type
 - `/contexts`: React contexts for state management
 - `/hooks`: Custom React hooks
 - `/lib`: Legacy utility code (pending migration)